renuo/swiss_village_directory/README.md

-This gem provides a data set of all swiss villages taken out of the "Ortschaftenverzeichnis" ([ch.swisstopo-vd.ortschaftenverzeichnis_plz][4]) The data set made available through a ruby object called `Village` contains the following fields
+This gem provides a data set of all swiss villages taken out of the "Ortschaftenverzeichnis" ([ch.swisstopo-vd.ortschaftenverzeichnis_plz][4]) The data set made available through a ruby object called `Village` contains the following fields.

 * Village name
 * Zip code